Application Process for Canadian Ownership Determinations for Air Transportation

 New Air Service Licence Applicants

-If you are a new applicant, you will be prompted to respond to a number of questions within the licence application form to demonstrate that you meet the Canadian ownership requirements.
+If you are a new applicant, you will be prompted to respond to a number of questions within the licence application form (Instructions to download and open a PDF form) to demonstrate that you meet the Canadian ownership requirements.
 The Agency will use this information to determine whether you meet the requirements, and may request further information from you, if necessary.
 Before completing the licence application, consult the Licence and Charter Permits guidance materials.

 If you are an existing licence holder, you may have to obtain a Canadian ownership determination if you are engaged in any of the activities listed below.